Aerocatia/halopc-revised/README.md

 Instead the goal is to fix bugs that occurred during the Halo PC porting process.

 ## Difference from Halo CE "Refined"
-Unlike the Refined tagset, this asset release does not use workarounds or hacks to try and imitate the visuals of the Xbox version on Halo PC's buggy engine, instead this release fixes bugs with the Halo PC content while keeping within the intended tag features of Halo PC.
+Unlike the Refined tagset, by default this asset release does not use workarounds or hacks to try and imitate the visuals of the Xbox version on Halo PC's buggy engine, instead this release fixes bugs with the Halo PC content while keeping within the intended tag features of Halo PC.